datamanju/c_code_training/README.md

 # c_code_training
-A repository that contains the c code I've used for training purposes
+A repository that contains the c code I've used to train myself